Velocidex/presentations/modules/notebooks/index.md

 ## Global notebooks

 * Use global notebooks as a central place to collate findings
-* Share the notebook with specific collaborators or publically (to all users on the server).
+* Share the notebook with specific collaborators or publicly (to all users on the server).
 * When ready, export the notebook for evidentiary storage.